rks101/jee/README.md

 ## Affirmative Action

-As per directives from the Government of India, candidates belonging to SC/ST/PWD/OBC-NCL/GEN-EWS category are included for affirmative action.
-OBC-NCL category was added in 1990.
-GEN-EWS category was added to JoSAA counselling in 2019.
+As per directives from the Government of India, candidates belonging to the SC/ST/PWD/OBC-NCL/GEN-EWS category are included for affirmative action.
+The OBC-NCL category was added in 1990.
+The GEN-EWS category was added to JoSAA counseling in 2019.

-Percentage of category wise seats for Affirmative Action (since 2019): 7.5% ST, 15% SC, 27% OBC-NCL, 10% GEN-EWS (out of Open candidates).
-Also, 5% PWD of total seats (verticle - across disciplines at an institute).
+Percentage of category-wise seats for Affirmative Action (since 2019): 7.5% ST, 15% SC, 27% OBC-NCL, 10% GEN-EWS (out of Open candidates).
+Also, 5% PWD of total seats (vertical - across disciplines at an institute).

 ----

 ## Gender Advancement

-From 2018, IITs (and other CFTIs) have made collective efforts to include greater number of female candidates at the institutes for undegraduate programs.
-It is envisaged that IITs should admit 20% female candidates by 2020 for their undergraduate programs, thereby creating a larger pool of women in STEM education.
+Since 2018, IITs (and other CFTIs) have made collective efforts to increase the number of female candidates in undergraduate programs.
+It was envisaged that IITs would admit 20% female candidates to their undergraduate programs by 2020, thereby creating a larger pool of women in STEM education.

-To accommodate these numbers, over-and-above supernumerary seats were created.
-These seats should not be considered towards Affirmative Action, rather it's an over-and-above inclusion and diversity at institutes.
-Today, several IITs have a much larger pool of female population on the campus as compared to 2017 or before.
-Outcomes of the gender advancements will be visible in the society and industries from 2022 and later years to come.
+To accommodate these numbers, supernumerary seats were created over and above, without impacting merit or the prospects of male candidates.
+These seats should not be considered towards Affirmative Action; rather, they are an over-and-above commitment to inclusion and diversity within institutions.
+Today, several IITs have a much larger female population on campus compared to 2017 or earlier.
+The outcomes of gender advancements will be visible in society and relevant industries from 2024 onward.

 ----

 ## Vacant Seats

-The concerns were raised for seats lying vacant at IITs and for filling the maximum number of seats as per seats matrix announced.
+Concerns were raised about vacant seats at IITs and about filling the maximum number of seats as per the announced seat matrix.

-Towards this, more number of rounds were added to joint seat allocation exercise - increased to 4 and then 6 from earlier 2 rounds.
-However, a large number of fresh seat allocations in the last round and candidates not joining the institute, does not leave options with IITs to fill those vacant seats.
+Towards this, the number of rounds in the joint seat allocation exercise was increased from 2 to 4, then to 6.
+However, a large number of fresh seat allocations in the last round and candidates not joining the institute leave IITs without options to fill those vacant seats.
+This situation exists across IITs, and finally, more than a full IIT's worth of seats go vacant!

+The number of PWD candidates may have decreased due to government and allied agencies' efforts through immunization programs and awareness campaigns spanning several decades.

 ----